LispCookbook/cl-cookbook/ffi.md

 title: Foreign Function Interfaces
 ---

 The ANSI Common Lisp standard doesn't mention this topic.
 So almost everything that can be said here depends on your OS and your implementation.
+However these days, we can use the [CFFI](https://github.com/cffi/cffi) library, a portable and easy-to-use C foreign function interface.

+> CFFI, the Common Foreign Function Interface, purports to be a portable FFI for Common Lisp.
+It abstracts away the differences between the API of the native FFI's of the various Common Lisp implementations.

+We'll see an example right now.

-## Calling mathematical functions from C's `math.h` header file.
+## CFFI: calling a C function from the `math.h` header file.

 Let's use `defcfun` to interface with the foreign [ceil](https://en.cppreference.com/w/c/numeric/math/ceil) C function from `math.h`.